Get a gift in your mail

 Because of all the mountains and green pastors you will see beautiful flowers and a lot of people hiking there in the springtime.

 Everything depends on where you are going, but in most situations, there is an average temperature of around 25-30 C in the summer.
-Sarajevo and Mostar are usually very crowded at this time of year because people are visiting Croatia and cities such as Dubrovnik and Split, so they just cross the border with the car for a 3-hour drive and they are in Sarajevo or Mostar.
+Sarajevo and Mostar are usually very crowded at this time of year because people are visiting Croatia and cities such as Dubrovnik and Split, so they just cross the border by car for a 3-hour drive and they are in Sarajevo or Mostar.

-This is my favorite time to travel to Bosnia and Herzegovina, there is not a lot of people there anymore from the tourist side so it isn’t crowded and the weather is perfect, around 15 C. The only issue that you may encounter is the rain, but you can easily do other things in Sarajevo or Mostar to counter that.
+This is my favorite time to travel to Bosnia and Herzegovina, there are not a lot of people there anymore from the tourist side so it isn’t crowded and the weather is perfect, around 15 C. The only issue that you may encounter is the rain, but you can easily do other things in Sarajevo or Mostar to counter that.

 As I said before, Bosnia is becoming a budget ski destination for most people in the Balkan area.
 Alongside with cheap prices and great food, you can easily visit the main cities if you are going skiing to Bosnia.